 Data Policies & Privacy Issues

 The data owners (SEER registry PIs and CMS) hold NCI responsible for tracking the use and location of all released SEER-CAHPS data.
-Given the interest in SEER-CAHPS data, there is an ever increasing number of data requests that need to be tracked.
+Given that interest in SEER-CAHPS data continues to grow exponentially, there is an ever increasing number of data requests that need to be tracked.
 In order to ensure that NCI is knowledgeable about how the data are being used, who is using the data and to avoid a change in scope, limitations on the number of data updates, data retention and data sharing are warranted.

 The Data Use Agreement (DUA) states the data retention time period is 5 years.
 If additional time is necessary to complete the approved project, investigators can request an extension to the DUA.
 Without an approved extension, all SEER-CAHPS data must be destroyed.
 This destruction must include all raw data files, all analytic files, all back-up files, and the original media.
 Please be aware that any DUA established prior to December 2020 will not be extended.
 Investigators will need to submit a new application for review and approval if they desire to continue work on the project.

 Please note that the data retention period for the shared data will commence from when the data for the initial project was received not when the request to share the data was submitted.